Chiai Fujikawa: Life and career

 Chiai Fujikawa was born on 6 June 1995 in Ibara, Okayama Prefecture.
 At the age of three years she was inspired by her grandfather, who was an Enka musician, to become a musician.
-After graduating from High School she worked in a factory until 2015 when she won an vocal audition to become a member of Idol music group Maneki Kecak.
+After graduating from high school she worked in a factory until 2015 when she won a vocal audition to become a member of Idol music group Maneki Kecak.
 Along with the group she released six singles, a live DVD and a studio album which entered the Japanese music charts.
 She left Maneki Kecak in September 2018 to focus on her solo music career.
 Chiai Fujikawa had a guest role in the first episode of the Japanese TV series Kizoku Tantei.